IMPACT

 In addition, these students demonstrated lower proficiency levels in fourth- and eighth-grade reading than their higher-income peers.
 With poverty rates rising among public school students, there is a clear and urgent need for cost-effective, research-based interventions that promote positive literacy outcomes for all students.

-4th Grade Reading Proficiency in Students Eligible for the NSLP
+4th Grade Reading Proficiency in Students Eligible for the National School Lunch Program (NSLP)

-4th Grade Reading Proficiency in Students NON Eligible for the NSLP (Higher Income Peers)
+4th Grade Reading Proficiency in Students Non-Eligible for the National School Lunch Program (NSLP)

 The Solution